 - Facebook advertising (using your customer list to create a custom audience)

 - CTAs at point of sale (simple stickers and signs at your POS can help)

 Link building should already be a key pillar of your SEO strategy for any client; however, your link building should also have a local focus.
 There are lots of ways to build links to your site and doing link outreach properly takes time, however, it is always worth the investment when done properly.
 Local link building can take on two dimensions.

 - Focus on building links from sites with a local focus (directories, chamber of commerce sites, other local businesses etc.)

-- Focus on building links to the location-specific pages on your site (store location pages, Google My Business pages, local-focussed blog posts, FAQs with a local focus etc.)
+- Focus on building links to the location-specific pages on your site (store location pages, Google My Business pages, local-focused blog posts, FAQs with a local focus, etc.)

 Building local links will also have a knock on effect on your overall SEO strategy so it’s a double win play.

 Ah yeah.
 Citations.
 Another key pillar of local SEO activity and one that is important to get right.
 Citations from high authority directories such as Yelp or Chamber of Commerce sites can have a big impact on your ability to rank well in the local search space.
 Gone are the days however of building citation links from 1,000s of directories (many of which will be spammy links).
 Instead, focus on ensuring your citations from the high authority sites are 100% accurate and up to date.
 Ensuring consistency of NAP (name, address, phone) information is crucial so check and double check all your listings and make sure your information is up-to-date.

 We hope you have found some useful takeaways from this post.
 The local SEO landscape can differ massively from location to location, sector to sector, however, the tactics listed above and the opportunities typically exist no matter where you are based and what sector you are based in.